AdguardTeam/KnowledgeBaseDNS/docs/public-dns/solving-problems/how-to-flush-dns-cache.md

 `sudo dscacheutil -flushcache`

-After that, enter your administrator password and the process is done.
+After that, enter your administrator password to complete the process.

 ### Windows